 As the leader, it’s important to be able to consistently generate fresh, new ideas for the ministry.
-This keeps the ministry from getting stale or falling into a rut.
-There are times when the ministry will need to be reinvented to stay relevant.
+This keeps the program from getting stale or falling into a rut.
+At times you’ll need to reinvent the ministry to keep it relevant.

-Being innovative doesn’t mean you have to be a creative genius.
+Being innovative doesn’t mean the entire children’s ministry leadership team needs to be creative geniuses.
 In fact, the best way to bring innovative new ideas to the table to is have everyone around the table work together to create the ideas.
-An innovative leader knows the smartest person in the room is the room and he/she knows how to pull the best ideas out of the group.
+Innovative leaders know how to pull the best ideas out of the group.

 - How do I keep the ministry fresh and exciting?
-How can I do better at this?
+How can I improve at this?

 - Do I bring key leaders together to brainstorm new, innovative ideas?
 How can I improve in this area?

 - Do I lead through change by example?
-Am I willing to let go of the sacred cows (even if they are ones I created) so the ministry can stay relevant?
+Am I willing to let go of the sacred cows (even if they’re ones I created) so the ministry can stay relevant?

-When you share the vision of the ministry, it should cause people’s heart to beat faster.
-That only happens when they see and feel passion from you, as the leader.
-Passion is not taught…it is caught.
-In my book If Disney Ran Your Children’s Ministry, I share the story of when Walt Disney was trying to convince the financial board to provide the money to build Disneyland.
-Here’s what happened.
+Sharing the ministry’s vision should cause people’s hearts to beat faster.
+That happens only when they see and feel passion from you, as the children’s ministry leadership.
+Passion isn’t taught; it’s caught.
+In my book If Disney Ran Your Children’s Ministry, I share the story of when Walt Disney tried to convince the financial board to provide the money to build Disneyland.
+Here’s what happened:

 “As he stood before the board, he admitted it was hard for them to envision Disneyland the way he could, but he assured them, ‘There’s nothing like it in the world.
 I know because I have looked.
 That’s why it can be great: because it will be unique.
 A new concept in entertainment, and I think…I know…it can be a success.’
 When he finished there were tears in his eyes.
 The members of the board were persuaded.”

-Disney parks exist today, as the number one vacation destination in the world for families, because of one man’s passion.
+Disney parks exist today, as the world’s number-one vacation destination for families, because of one man’s passion.
 If Walt could be that passionate about building the Magic Kingdom, how much more should we, as leaders, be passionate about building God’s kingdom!

 - Am I a thermostat or a thermometer?
 How can I improve in this?

-- What gets me fired up and passionate about the ministry?
+- What gets me fired up and passionate about children’s ministry?

 - What are some ways I can raise my personal passion for the ministry?

-They also gather people around them to help them with the quality of self-awareness.
-People who will help them see their blind spots, people who will hold them accountable for their words and actions, people who will provide them with tools they need to be more self aware.
+They also gather people around them to help with the quality of self-awareness.
+These people help them see their blind spots, hold them accountable for their words and actions, and provide tools for becoming more self-aware.